mi-schi/phpmd-extension/README.md

 - [ ] Rule for high cohesion (member variables are used by a lot of methods)
 - [ ] Rule that a service should never call a controller
 - [ ] Try to avoid "return $this->doSomething() && !$this->doOtherthings()"
-- [ ] Are public methods in traits useful?
 - [ ] Avoid new operator in constructor